pimcore/pimcore/Readme.md

 ### E-Commerce Framework Demo

-The e-commerce framework demo implementation can be downloaded at http://www.pimcore.org/files/onlineshop-demo.zip.
-Please be aware, that this demo is not always based on the latest build of the e-commerce framework.
-You can use this demo as a blueprint for a basic e-commerce application, but you are not allowed to reuse the included template, as this is not open-source.
+The e-commerce framework demo implementation can be downloaded at https://www.pimcore.org/download/pimcore-ecommerce-demo.zip.
+This demo is always based on the latest build of pimcore.